hsyntes/spotifymern/README.md

 React-Router is used for client-side routing, allowing smooth navigation between different pages and managing URLs for specific content.

-### SpotifyMERN Backend API

-The SpotifyMERN Backend API serves as the core of the SpotifyMERN platform, providing user authentication, data management, AWS Cloud and more.
-Explore the API documentation for detailed information on endpoints, usage, and integration.

 ## AWS Cloud Integration

 Amazon S3 is used for storing and serving musics, including categories, thumbnail images and users' profile pictures.